-A DBYD survey conducted in 2017 revealed the presence of underground services from several utilities in the vicinity of Hoskins Park and potential locations for stormwater diversions.
-Services significant within the park include:

-- Ausgrid electricity conduit within the park. - Sydney Water sewer main in the south-east corner of the park and parallel with Hawthorne Canal immediately west of the park. - Ausgrid and Telstra conduits in the vicinity of a potential stormwater diversion point at the north-east corner of the park (Davis St) - Conduits from numerous service providers (Jemena, Ausgrid, Sydney Water, Telstra) exist on Denison St between Dulwich St and Pigott St which are potential locations for stormwater diversions.
+SERVICE AND INFRASTRUCTURE A DBYD survey conducted in 2017 revealed the presence of underground services from several utilities in the vicinity of Hoskins Park and potential locations for stormwater diversions.
+Services significant within the park include: Ausgrid electricity conduit within the park.
+Sydney Water sewer main in the south-east corner of the park and parallel with Hawthorne Canal immediately west of the park.
+Ausgrid and Telstra conduits in the vicinity of a potential stormwater diversion point at the north-east corner of the park (Davis St) Conduits from numerous service providers (Jemena, Ausgrid, Sydney Water, Telstra) exist on Denison St between Dulwich St and Pigott St which are potential locations for stormwater diversions.
+EXISTING NATURAL ENVIRONMENT The original vegetation community in the parks would have been STIF which was cleared for agricultural and urban development after European settlement.
+Hoskins Park is included in the Greenway Priority Biodiversity Area (Marrickville Council Biodiversity Strategy) and is identified as Supporting Habitats as part of the SSROC Biodiversity Corridors 2016.
 Vegetation at Hoskins Park consists of mown grass and mature trees.
 The majority of trees are located on the avenues adjacent to the surrounding streets with scattered trees in the lawn areas of the park.
 All established trees at Hoskins Park should be considered significant and be retained where possible.
-To the north-west, outside the site is one of the Inner West Environment Groups (IWEG) bush care sites maintaining STIF vegetation community.
-Hoskins Park forms part of a Biodiversity Wildlife Corridor and Biodiversity Bandicoot Protection Area.

-The Office of Environmental Heritage (OEH) NSW Threatened Fauna dataset has also indicated possible diggings of Long-nosed Bandicoot in the middle of the site.
-Grey Headed Flying Foxes have been sighted near the Hawthorne Canal, along with Long-nosed Bandicoot carcases.

-- Opportunity to enhance the existing pedestrian through site links which form part of the site heritage significance - Opportunity to build on existing play space with potential for a stormwater treatment system that incorporates play as well as formalising and extending existing adventure tree play. - Opportunity to re-open or repurpose the disused toilet block. - Opportunity to improve accessibility and compliance (in particular to pathways and stairs) - Opportunity to upgrade lighting, signage and introduce site interpretation - Opportunity to improve waterway health in partnership with Sydney Water
+To the north-west, outside the site is a bushcare site that has been revegetated with STIF vegetation community species.
+The NSW BioNet Species Sightings dataset maintained by the Department of Planning, Industry and Environment has also indicated possible diggings of long-nosed bandicoot in the middle of the site.
+Grey Headed Flying Foxes have been sighted near the Hawthorne Canal, along with long-nosed bandicoot carcases.
+SITE OPPORTUNITIES Key site opportunities include: Opportunity to enhance the existing pedestrian through site links which form part of the site heritage significance Opportunity to build on existing play space with potential for a stormwater treatment system that incorporates play as well as formalising and extending existing adventure tree play.
+Opportunity to re-open or repurpose the disused toilet block.
+Opportunity to improve accessibility and compliance (in particular to pathways and stairs) Opportunity to upgrade lighting, signage and introduce site interpretation Opportunity to improve waterway health in partnership with Sydney Water

-The opportunities and site recommendations for are expanded upon in Section 05 of this report.